Liability for Nuclear Damage

 Under the US Energy Independence and Security Act 2007, if an accident occurred outside the USA, nuclear suppliers would be required to reimburse the federal government for the amount allocated to the USA under the CSC’s formula for second-tier coverage, and it estimated by the DOE that suppliers could have contingent liability of up to $150 million.

-Plant operator liability is exclusive and absolute, and power plant operators must provide a financial security amount of JPY 120 billion (US$ 1.12 billion) – half that to 2010.
+Plant operator liability has always been exclusive and absolute, and power plant operators must provide a financial security amount of JPY 120 billion (US$ 1.12 billion) – half that to 2010.
 The government may relieve the operator of liability if it determines that damage results from “a grave natural disaster of an exceptional character”, and in any case liability is unlimited.

 In relation to the 1999 Tokai-mura fuel plant criticality accident, insurance covered JPY 1 billion and the parent company (Sumitomo) paid the balance of JPY 13.5 billion.